 Disclaimer: The State Law Library cannot tell you what a law means for your situation.
 Please contact an attorney for help determining what the law means for you.
 If you have questions or need help finding resources, please ask a librarian.

 Disclaimer: The State Law Library cannot tell you what a law means for your situation.

 This opinion responds to the following request: "Whether law enforcement officers are authorized to take a seventeen-year-old into custody simply because he or she has been reported as a missing child under chapter 63 of the Code of Criminal Procedure, and related questions.
-(RQ-0169-JC)
+(RQ-0169-JC)"

-This document is from the Texas Advocacy Project.
-Pages 23-32 of this paper contains an article called "Unaccompanied Youth", which discusses the rights of 17-year-olds.It also discusses other useful information for minors.
-These topics include basic legal terminology, rights of youth in child abuse reporting and investigation, protective orders for minors, youth in suits affecting the parent-child relationship, and the rights of pregnant and parenting teens.
+This article discusses Texas's confusing and inconsistent laws regarding whether or not a 17 year-old can be reported as a "runaway" or a "missing person."
+It also discusses other useful information for minors including basic legal terminology, rights of youth in child abuse reporting and investigation, protective orders for minors, youth in suits affecting the parent-child relationship, and the rights of pregnant and parenting teens.

 The Texas Youth & Runaway Hotline (1-800-989-6884) is available 24 hours a day and provides free, confidential prevention services to youths, parents, siblings, and other family members.
 They may be able to provide information on whether a 17-year-old may leave home, and they encourage both parents and youth to contact them with questions.
 Counselors also assist youth advocates such as police, caseworkers, counselors, and school officials by locating state and local resources and providing free information and outreach materials to those working with youth and families.